 If you feel that certain factors were not considered as parenting time determinations, you can file for a modification of parenting time.
 The purpose of a custody order is to provide the child with the best environment for guidance.
 If that is not being achieved and there are certain compelling circumstances, the judge may decide to change the order to better support the child.

 If you are having ustody issues our firm can help.
-Call Clarity Family Law at (313) 513-1919 to schedule a free consultation with a Dearborn custody lawyer.
+Call Clarity Law Firm at (313) 513-1919 to schedule a free consultation with a Dearborn custody lawyer.

 How Soon Can I Modify a Custody Order/ Judgment?